ojobabs/Data-Science-Cookbook/Atom/Using-Atom.md

 And open the "Open Your Snippets"

-Now, you can create, for
+Now, you can create, for example, a snippet for Python like the one bellow:

 ```cson
 # Your snippets